Masters at Work Biography (Wikipedia)

 Masters at Work is the house-garage production and remix team of "Little" Louie Vega and Kenny "Dope" Gonzalez.
-They first worked together using the name, which had been given to them by mutual friend Todd Terry (who recorded several tracks under that name during the 1980s), in 1990.
+They first worked together using the name in 1990.
+The name was given to mutual friend Todd Terry who recorded several tracks under that name during the 1980s by Gonzalez earlier.
 Vega is also the cousin of Eric Vega, a popular event creator and promoter in New York City.

 The duo also produced music together under the names MAW, KenLou, Sole Fusion, Hardrive, and Nuyorican Soul.

 Their Nuyorican Soul project had the duo working extensively with real (as opposed to sampled or synthesized) musicians, in a variety of styles including Latin, disco, jazz, and more.
 Musicians who took part in this project include Vincent Montana Jr., Roy Ayers, George Benson, Jocelyn Brown, Tito Puente, and members of the Salsoul Orchestra.
 The self-titled album released under the name Nuyorican Soul in 1996 included original tracks as well as cover versions of songs by the performers with which the duo was working, such as "Sweet Tears" (Roy Ayers), and "Runaway," originally sung by Loleatta Holloway with the Salsoul Orchestra, here sung by India and featuring musicians from the original recording of 1977.